-4. Application of the Guidance and Proportionality
+Application of the Guidance and Proportionality

-15 This Guidance is addressed to undertakings authorised by the Central Bank as an insurer or reinsurer, within the meaning of those terms in section 1(1) of the Insurance (No. 2) Act, 1983 (No. 29) and which, for the avoidance of doubt, includes captive (re)insurers and branches of thirdcountry insurance undertakings authorised by the Central Bank, together hereinafter referred to as a (re)insurer.
+18. This Guidance is addressed to undertakings authorised by the Central Bank as an insurer or reinsurer, within the meaning of those terms in section 1(1) of the Insurance (No. 2) Act, 1983 (No. 29) and which, for the avoidance of doubt, includes captive (re)insurers and branches of third-country insurance undertakings authorised by the Central Bank, together hereinafter referred to as a (re)insurer.

-5. Status
+Status

-- 16 The Guidance does not introduce new requirements on (re)insurers in relation to climate change risk.
-Rather, the Central Bank is seeking to clarify its expectations on compliance with the existing Solvency II prudential requirements relevant to climate change risk, including the updates contained in Commission Delegated Regulation (EU) 2021/1256 of April 2021 amending Delegated Regulation (EU 2015/35 (Amended Solvency II Delegated Regulation), which are applicable from 2 August 202210. - 17 The Guidance does not purport to address in detail every aspect of a (re)insurers' legal and regulatory obligations and should be read in conjunction with relevant European and Irish legislation, regulations, and guidelines, such as Sustainable Finance Disclosure Regulation (SFDR).
+- 19. The Guidance does not introduce new requirements on (re)insurers in relation to climate change risk.
+Rather, the Central Bank is seeking to clarify its expectations on compliance with the existing Solvency II prudential requirements relevant to climate change risk, including the updates contained in Commission Delegated Regulation (EU) 2021/1256 of April 2021 amending Delegated Regulation (EU 2015/35 (Amended Solvency II Delegated Regulation), which are applicable from 2 August 20225. - 20.
+The Guidance does not purport to address in detail every aspect of a (re)insurer's legal and regulatory obligations and should be read in conjunction with relevant European and Irish legislation, regulations, and guidelines, such as Sustainable Finance Disclosure Regulation (SFDR).
 In the unlikely event of a discrepancy between the Guidance and relevant legislation, the primacy of the legislation will apply.
-Where existing legislation, regulations or guidance is less prescriptive or silent on certain matters, it is the Central Bank's expectation that (re)insurers refer to the expectations set out in this document when managing exposures to climate change risk.
+Where existing legislation, regulations or guidance is less prescriptive or silent on certain matters, it is the Central Bank's expectation that (re)insurers refer to the expectations set out in this document when managing exposures to climate change risk. - 21.
+The Guidance should not be construed as legal advice or legal interpretation.
+It is a matter for (re)insurers to seek legal advice if they are unsure regarding their obligations as they apply to their particular set of circumstances. - 22.
+Where lists or examples are included in the Guidance, such lists or examples are non-exhaustive and may be illustrative in nature, i.e., the examples present some, but not the only ways, in which regulated (re)insurers might comply with their obligations.

-https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32021R1256
+5 https://eur-lex.europa.eu/legal- content/EN/TXT/PDF/?uri=CELEX:32021R1256&from=EN